PedroSousa97/Automatic-Vending-Machine-Circuit/README.md

 * SaiRefrigerante - represents the acquisition of the refrigerant (sign of a bit where 1 represents success, otherwise 0);
 * TRR - Change in case of buying a soft drink;

+## Note

+The project was carried out in the Xilinx ISE software;

 ## Authors

 * **Pedro Sousa**